 The telescope field and parking areas are graded and relatively level.
 We have a designated camping area for tents but you are welcome to set up a tent adjacent to your vehicle and/or telescope so long as it doesn't take up needed parking space or interfere with walkways or roadways.

-Limited 120V AC power is available on the telescope field for scopes, computers, battery chargers, and similar devices.
-The electrical outlets are not to be used for space heaters, RVs, or any other high current uses.
+Limited 110v AC power is available on the telescope field for scopes, computers, battery chargers, and similar devices.
+The electrical outlets are not to be used for space heaters, RVs, electric/hybrid vehicle charging or any other high current uses.
 There are no RV hookups.

 Please be aware that the desert sand in the Landers area does not pack well.
 Care must be taken to drive on graded surfaces and not get stuck in the soft sand.
 Please keep your vehicle adjacent to the telescope field or other "developed" areas.
 Do not go off-roading on GMARS property.

 You are free to go to GMARS whenever you like, whether it is a weekend, weekday, star party or not.
 The main house is surrounded by a locked fence, which is unlocked only when a key-holding RAS member is present.
 There is typically no access to the house and its amenities except during organized star parties and other special events.
 Electrical power is available at the concrete pads at all times—again, no hooking up your RV to the electrical outlets!

 The guidelines outlined above should give you a good idea of how our star parties work.
 Here are a few other guidelines we follow and hope you'll find reasonable: